Questor’s Gambit

 Cmdr.
 Wilker hoped that would work, but in case it didn’t, he added a silent prayer to Questor: “We’re okay now.
 Please, leave us alone.”
 He didn’t know if that would work either.

 “You look exhausted,” the captain said to Cmdr.
-Wilker, placing a furless paw on the Collie’s shoulder.
+Wilker, placing a furless paw on the collie’s shoulder.
 “Would you like a break?
 Go to your quarters and get some rest?”

 Cmdr.
 Wilker considered the offer carefully, but before he could respond, Lt.
 Unari said, “Captain, we’re receiving a video-communication from the planet.”